-When you try to extract and to view the contents of a Microsoft Update Standalone Package (MSU) for Windows Vista, you cannot extract the files from the MSU.
+You cannot extract the contents of a Microsoft Update Standalone Package for Windows Vista

 For example, one of the following issues may occur: